arushisharmaa/energy-project-1/README.md

 3. **DRAM Memory**: Simulates the main memory subsystem.
 Memory accesses that miss in both the L1 and L2 caches result in accesses to the DRAM memory.

+## Output

+Each trace file is individually processed, with metrics averaged over 10 simulation runs.
+By running the file, the following results for all 15 trace files will be displayed in the console.
+The mean total energy consumption of the system is calculated, considering contributions from the L1 cache, L2 cache, and DRAM.
+Additionally, the mean average total active time across all components indicates the duration of active processing during the simulation.
+For the L1 cache, metrics in the output include the mean number of cache hits and misses, time active, number of accesses (hits + misses), and the hit-to-miss ratio.
+Both dynamic and idle energy consumptions for L1, as well as their totals, are also displayed in the results.
+The standard deviation for these metrics across the 10 simulations are also output.
+Similarly, the L2 cache metrics cover hit-and-miss counts, access counts, active time, hit-to-miss ratios, and dynamic/idle/total energy consumption.
+For all of these stats, mean and standard deviation across 10 runs are shown.
+The DRAM access metrics highlight the standard deviation and mean of the number of accesses to DRAM and the associated total energy consumption

 ## Results

-After running the cache simulator, you will receive output detailing the energy consumption and performance metrics of the simulated cache hierarchy.
+After running the cache simulator, you will receive an output detailing the energy consumption and performance metrics of the simulated cache hierarchy.

 ## Contributors